Too Early for Birdsong

 I stared at the city lights and breathed in the ice-cold mist.
 My lungs were on fire.
 I shook my arms to get the blood flowing to my fingertips and sucked in air through stiff cupped hands until the burn in my lungs subsided.

 Before long, I got into a rhythm.
 My mind settled.
 The external world receded, dissolved in the miracle of inhale-exhale, in, out, and I relaxed, no longer worried about the price I paid.
 (Breathe hard in the middle of traffic congestion and the free radicals have a field day inside you.
 That price!)
-Every chunk of air I inhaled was now worth it.
 So what if it drenched my alveoli with poison?
-Each lungful was a reminder that I was alive.
+Every lungful of air was a reminder that I was alive.

 My head spun.
 I felt like screaming, such was my excitement, but screaming isn’t allowed in ordinary settings.
 Do it, and you’re likely to end up in a chamber within a chamber, a cell of your very own with three rubbish meals a day.
 The crack under the steel door lets in a sliver of light and the loneliness of existence increases tenfold.

 When I was a boy I went on a school trip to the countryside.
-I don’t remember where exactly but we stopped at a castle where the guide told us that the estate had been made famous by a baron who loved torturing his servants.
-The walls had secret passages through which he checked up on the staff, and his bloodlust was so great that he’d fitted the lower-level chambers with ghastly devices, performing the deeds himself.
+I don’t remember where exactly but we stopped at a castle where the guide told us that the estate was once ruled by a baron who loved torturing his servants.
+The walls had secret passages through which His Lordship would check up on the staff, and his bloodlust was so great that he fitted the lower-level chambers with ghastly devices, performing the deeds himself.

 One day, the guide said with a grin, the baron disappeared, and legend has it that he tripped and broke his neck inside those passages, a victim of his own security system.
 Some say he was locked in, all the exits blocked by his staff.
-Others claim that his servants ambushed him in his sleep.
-There was even a rumor that they ate him.
+Others claim that his servants had ambushed him in his sleep, and some even say that they ate him.

 Whatever the case, life in the estate went on without a hitch after the baron disappeared.
 It was business as usual, as if he were present, cries of pain and anguish still coming from the dungeons.

-Years later a feud broke out between the Crown and the lords of the land.
-The feud escalated, resulting in a failed rebellion, and the estate was seized by the Crown and transferred to a rival lord, who replaced the staff with his own.
+A week later, a feud broke out between the Crown and the lords of the land.
+The hostilities escalated, resulting in a failed rebellion, and the estate was seized by the Crown and transferred to a rival lord who replaced the staff with his own.

-Within a year, a third of the newcomers had gone missing, and the rest of them packed up and left in the middle of the night.
+Within the year, a third of the newcomers had gone missing, and the rest of them packed up and left in the middle of the night.

 Unwilling to spend more time or resources on it, the lord leased the estate to a company owned by the former staff, who have been operating it ever since.
 It’s business as usual, and if one keeps quiet, extremely quiet, the baron may be heard calling from inside the walls, cursing their legacy and threatening revenge.